Chicago Style Citation

 Chicago Style has two systems for citing sources:

-- Notes and Bibliography, which works with footnotes or endnotes, often accompanied with a bibliography.
+- Notes and Bibliography, which works with footnotes or endnotes, often accompanied by a bibliography.
 This system is mainly used in humanities subjects.

-- Author-Date References, which works with in-text citations (reporting only the author and publication date).
+- Author-Date References, which works with parenthetical citations (reporting only the author and publication date).
 In-text citations are always accompanied by a bibliography.
 This system is mostly used in sciences and social sciences.